Cash flow is how you ensure you have enough cash on hand to cover your basic short-term expenses such as operations and payroll.

 First, you’ll see the “Cash from operating activities” section, which represents all sources and uses of cash related to business activities.
 Simply put, it includes cash used to create products and the cash generated by the sale of those products.

 - Revenue from the sale of goods and services

 - Interest payments

 - Rent payments

 Each of the cash flow statement categories contains two sections: inflow and outflow.
 Cash outflows (cash leaving the business) are negative values and are represented by values in parentheses on the statement.

-You’ll then see line items categorizing each source and the amount of cash involved.
-And, at the bottom, you can find the net cash flow from each category.
+You’ll then see line items for each source and how much it cost.
+And, at the bottom, you can find the net cash flow.